HosenbundIO/fullstackopen/part2/phonebook/README.md

 ```

 Start json-server on port 3001 and make sure that the server returns the list of people by going to the address http://localhost:3001/persons in the browser.

+## 2.12: The Phonebook, step 7

+Let's return to our phonebook application.

+Currently, the numbers that are added to the phonebook are not saved to a backend server.
+Fix this situation.

+## 2.13: The Phonebook, step 8
+Extract the code that handles the communication with the backend into its own module by following the example shown earlier in this part of the course material.

+## 2.14: The Phonebook, step 9

+## 2.15*: The Phonebook, step 10